Latrobe

 Latrobe has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that may affect the region.
-Notable projects include North West Hospitals Masterplan - Mersey Community Hospital, Bass Highway Cool Storage Development, Latrobe Flood Levees Project, and Sassafras Wesley Vale Irrigation Scheme Augmentation.
-Below is a list of those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects likely to affect the area.
+Notable ones are North West Hospitals Masterplan - Mersey Community Hospital, Bass Highway Cool Storage Development, Latrobe Flood Levees Project, and Sassafras Wesley Vale Irrigation Scheme Augmentation.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.